-If you’re fitting UFH, the concrete should be installed on top of the pipes.
-Either way, it will then be levelled and compacted using internal or external vibration to remove any air pockets and surface voids, which could reduce the strength and durability of the material.
+If you’re fitting underfloor heating, the concrete should be installed on top of the pipes.
+Either way, it will then be levelled and compacted using internal or external vibration.
+This will remove any air pockets and surface voids, which could otherwise reduce the strength and durability of the material.

-Depending on your desired finish, a plain or coloured hardener (known as a dry shaker) is added to the surface of the concrete.
-This is smoothed in using a power float machine, which features a large round flat disk, for rough grinding the concrete.
-This can be repeated between four to eight times to achieve the desired effect.
+Depending on your desired finish, a plain or coloured hardener (known as a dry shaker) is added to the concrete’s surface.
+This is smoothed using a power float machine featuring a large, round flat disc for rough grinding the concrete.
+The job can be repeated between four to eight times to achieve the desired effect.

-Technically a true polished concrete floor is created by using a diamond grinding machine that evens out the surface, which is then treated with a chemical densifier to reveal a blemish-free shine.
+Technically a true polished concrete floor is finished using a diamond grinding machine that evens out the surface.
+The floor is then treated with a chemical densifier to reveal a blemish-free shine.
 It is not considered polished concrete until a level of 400 grits is reached to achieve a glossy finish.

 At least 28 days must pass before freshly poured concrete can be polished.
 However, works such as kitchen installations can continue.
-It will be 6-12 months before the concrete truly reaches its full strength, but the floor will be usable much sooner.
+It will be 6-12 months before the concrete reaches full strength, but the floor will be usable much sooner.

 Sudden temperature change is the biggest reason for cracks in floors.
 Laying a reinforcing mesh before the concrete pour will help minimise this.